-4.3.1.3 Identification
+4.3.3.3 Identification

-Id - Used by KISS (Kiln Interface Software System) to identify the kiln when hooked to a personal computer.
-This software is available from L&L.
+I d - Used by KISS (Kiln Interface Software System) to identify the kiln when hooked to a personal computer.

-4.3.1.4 Sixteen Segment Program
+4.3.3.4 Sixteen Segment Program

 16-S - This option allows Vary-fire profiles #5 and #6 to be combined into one profile with up to 16 segments.
 It only shows up in the "OTHER" menu only when Vary-Fire #5 Profile has been programmed and recalled.
 First, program Vary-Fire Profile #5 and then Vary-Fire Profile #6.
 Note that the beginning segment of Profile #6 should be entered as if it was to start directly after the ending segment of Profile #5.